US Standard Lengths

 (This isn’t the same thing as a garden, though they are both referred to as a "yard"!)

 1 yard = 3 feet

 The length of this guitar is about 1 yard.

-When you put together 1,760 yards, you have a mile.
+When we put together 1,760 yards, we have a mile.

 1 mile = 1,760 yards = 5,280 feet